 After some trial and error, I figured out how to structure my literacy block in a way that worked for my kiddos and me.
-And really, even though I was no longer using big books and magnetic letters, the core goals of my literacy block were almost the same as they had been in Kinder.
 In this post, I’ll share with you the components of my second grade literacy block and some sample schedules.

 Before I get started, I do want to say that there’s no one “correct” way to set up your balanced literacy block.
 The best schedule is the one that meets the needs of you and your students.
 Also, I love hearing about how other teachers schedule their days, so please comment at the end of the post!